bbauska/meta-react-basics/README.md

 See, more efficient!
 But what if we need to have multiple pages with different layouts in our application?
 Let’s look at another example.
-Practical Differences Between Single-Page Apps and Multi-Page Apps
+<h4>Practical Differences Between Single-Page Apps and Multi-Page Apps</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s02-c.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->